CoffeeIO/TypesetBot/README.md

 Using 'body' you can typeset all paragraphs on a page or '.content' to find all paragraphs within the content class.

 ### Hyphenation
-TypesetBot uses the open source TeX hyphenation patterns and can hyphenate text in various languages.
+TypesetBot don't require the use of hyphenation libraries, but hyphenation of words can be used to greatly improve the line breaking quality.
+Hyphenation is done with [hypher](https://github.com/bramstein/hypher) and uses the open source TeX hyphenation patterns and can hyphenate text in various languages.
 Languages supported can be found in [hyphenation-patterns by bramstein](https://github.com/bramstein/hyphenation-patterns/tree/master/dist/browser)

 ### Viewport changes
 With responsive design being a important thing on the web, I think it only made sense to consider that the user might change the viewport size by dragging the browser or going from portrait to landscape on mobile.
 When using the _TypesetBot.attach()_ we recalculate the line breaking every time the viewport changes and with some clever CSS the transition is hard to notice.